AmbroVentures/AmbroVentures.github.io/_posts/2023-11-26-GPTs-sneak-peek.md

 The Speed Reader family is a set of GPTs that will help you digest large amount of text faster.
 They are perfect for dealing with large articles or even entire documents.

-* [Highlight!](https://chat.openai.com/g/g-Ctc8vu1C5) will return the text as is, but **higlight** key term along the away to allow you to cross read a document faster while not loosing any context.
+* [Highlight!](https://chat.openai.com/g/g-Ctc8vu1C5) will return the text as is, but **highlight** key term along the away to allow you to cross read a document faster while not losing any context.
 * [Summarize!](https://chat.openai.com/g/g-xmCLFGYtD) will boil the article or document down to the most relevant information.
 If that's not enough, check out the next one in our list...
 * [TL;DR](https://chat.openai.com/g/g-YQSq7eOpg) _Too Long; Didn't Read_ will radically reducing an article to a mere few sentences.